department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/new navigation usability/usability-conversation-guide.md

   * *If not successful: Help them navigate to the Email Address screen before starting the next task.
 Note where they have trouble.*

 ### Task 5: Check disability payment (5 minutes)
-* **PROMPT:** You want to make sure that you're receiving the correct amount each month from the VA for your disability.
-Without touching anything, where would you expect to go to check to see how much was deposited?
+* **PROMPT:** You want to make sure that you're receiving the correct amount each month from VA for your disability.
+Without touching anything, where would you expect to go to check how much was deposited in your account last month?
-* Go ahead and use the app to check the amount of that monthly deposit.
+* Go ahead and use the app to find out how much was deposited.
 Once you’re there, stop and wait for the next instruction.
   * *If not successful: Help them navigate to the Payments screen before starting the next task.
 Note where they have trouble.*
 * What did you expect to find when you tapped on “Benefit payments”?
 * What things did you expect to see when you tapped on “Payments”?